 What is Trasylol?

 Trasylol, manufactured by Bayer, has been used for more than 20 years to help reduce bleeding during surgery.
 It was most often administered by injection during procedures including heart and liver surgery.
-It’s main purpose is to slow the breakdown of blood clots, and was intended to decrease the need for blood transfusions during surgery and reduce the risk for organ damage due to low blood pressure.
+Its main purpose is to slow the breakdown of blood clots, and was intended to decrease the need for blood transfusions during surgery and reduce the risk for organ damage due to low blood pressure.
 Now, consumers should be aware of a Trasylol recall issued by the U.S. Food & Drug Administration (FDA).

 What are the risks associated with Trasylol?

 In 2006 the drug’s high risks began to come to light.
 It was then that the Food & Drug Administration learned that the drug’s manufacturer, Bayer, had withheld critical information that showed dangerous risks from Trasylol.